How To: Safari's Secret Weapon to Distraction-Free Browsing Gives You Complete Control Over Webpage Annoyances

 Requirements

 To use Distraction Control, you'll need to have iOS 18, iPadOS 18, or macOS Sequoia 15 installed on a supported iPhone, iPad, or Mac.
-If you're running beta software, you'll need at least:
+They were officially released on Sept.
+16, 2024.

 How to Hide Page Elements with Distraction Control